Healthy Homes Assessment Totara Park

 Insulation Totara Park

-A house that is well-insulated can help control condensation, and decrease the risk of mould and damp, as well as making much easier to allow the home to retain the heat.
+A well-insulated property will help to control condensation and reduce the chances of mould and damp, and it will make an easier task to allow the home to retain heat.

-The "R" refers to thermal resistance, and is a measure of how well insulation is able to resist heat flow.
-The greater the R-value, the more efficient the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
+The more high the R-value, better the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3